S e l a h

 The Details

-Format: 90-minute sessions, online.
+Format: 60-minute monthly sessions, online.

 Timeline: Beginning summer 2026.

-Registration: To be announced
+Registration: To be announced.